junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Cas meets his eyes, giving him a small nod, and the process starts again.

-Dean has to retreat to a few steps away when the light show resumes.
-Looking at them long and close enough, he thinks he can tell the difference between some of them.
+Dean has to retreat a few steps away when the light show resumes.
+Looking at them long and closely enough, he thinks he can tell the difference between some of them.
 The soul lights have different sizes and colors, most of them are like sparkling fireworms, tinted with faint colors, white and red are the most common ones.
 He wouldn't be surprised if red means vampire, which also means must be what his own soul looks like right about now.
 There are also black spots speckled among the other soul lights, must be Leviathans if he has to guess.

-Thankfully, there aren't that much black specks, judging by what he can see.
+Thankfully, there aren't that many black specks, judging by what he can see.
 It's a small relief, but it's still not good enough.
 Dean stands there watching all the light dots flying into Cas's mouth, feeling useless.

 Knowing those poisonous monsters will be hurting Cas from inside but he can't do anything, it's almost as bad as watching his mom and his house burn again.
-The flame of that's night's fire is still scorching hot and red at the back of his retina.
+The flame of that night's fire is still scorching hot and red at the back of his retina.
 The bloody shades that would never disappear.
 And right now, with Cas standing in the middle of the woods, glowing like an exploding star, the memory overlays right onto him.

 Dean tastes blood just as he watches and thinks.
-He hadn't even realizes he'd bitten his own lips until the metal taste spreading across his tongue.
+He hadn't even realized he'd bitten his own lips until the metallic taste spread across his tongue.
 His throat is already moving automatically to swallow his own blood.

 He's a vampire, his guardian angel is turning into a soul bomb with poisonous prebiblical things lurking inside him, and his brother is another puzzle mess they still haven't figured out what's wrong.
-Welcome to Winchester freak show.
+Welcome to the Winchester freak show.

 <br>

 The last wave of lights pours into Cas and then there is no more.

 Dean is already running toward Cas.
-Mixture of blood and black goo trickle from the corner of Cas's mouth.
+A mixture of blood and black goo trickles from the corner of Cas's mouth.
 Dean's gut twists violently seeing him like this.
-Black markings bloom from under Cas's collar, creeping up his neck and face like a cobweb shaped tattoo, except the shape is alive.
+Black markings bloom from under Cas's collar, creeping up his neck and face like a cobweb-shaped tattoo, except the shape is alive.
 The dark lines and curves slither beneath his skin, crawling from one side of the cheek through the forehead to the other side.
 Dean is sure if this were a horror movie, these black worms sure as hell would bite open the skin and crawl right out.
 Just the thought of that gives him goosebumps.

 He has to force his eyes on Cas's, forcing himself on the thought that this is still Cas, whatever form he turns into, just like when he was in the creature form.

 "Cas, talk to me, say something," Dean begs.

-"You need to go now."
-Castiel says stiffly without looking at Dean.
+"You need to go now," Castiel says stiffly without looking at Dean.
 The voice doesn't sound like him, the squeaks and whispers hidden under the tone as if he has to speak over a whispering crowd below the surface.
 His hands are clenched into fists, held tightly against his body, straight and rigid, like he's using every bit of strength to keep them there.

 Dean reaches out trying to hold Cas's arm, but Castiel yanks away.
 He raises his hand, palm-up, straight toward the forest clearing.
-Light and sound of explosion bursts out.
+Light and sound of an explosion burst out.
 A swirly circle the size of a grown man with blue white cloud on the edge erupts open right before their eyes.
 Dean doesn't have enough time to cover his ears and now they're buzzing badly.
 He curses loudly and can't hear his own words.

-He sees Cas lands his eyes on him once again, his lips moving, but Dean can't hear a thing.
+He sees Cas land his eyes on him once again, his lips moving, but Dean can't hear a thing.
 He gestures at his temporarily deafened ears pitifully.

 Cas hovers a hand over his ear, and he can hear again.
-Better than that, the sound is quiet and peaceful like what he's used to as a human, without the constant pumping of blood running through veins of every living creature.
+Better than that, the sound is quiet and peaceful like what he's used to as a human, without the constant pumping of blood running through the veins of every living creature.
 He touches his gums, and there are no more fangs.

 But he doesn't have time to say thank you for fixing him.

 "You have to go now," Cas pushes him.

-Dean doesn't want to move, "Come with me."
+Dean doesn't want to move.
+"Come with me."

 A black tendril moves from Cas's cheek to his eyes, dying his right eye inky black.
-Staring at Dean with two eyes of different colors, Cas demands, "Go, Dean, don't make me hurt you."
+Staring at Dean with two eyes of different colors, Cas demands with a deep and dark voice, "Go, Dean, don't make me hurt you."

 <br>